amirkdv/biseqt/README.md

   score criteria or should we drop out once we find one segment?
 Note that most of the time for overlapping sequences many seeds come from the same correct suffix-prefix alignment.
-* Deal with the case where two sequences mostly overlap (with close start and ends).
-In such cases a small error in alignment (which would have a small score cost) can reverse the direction of the edge.
-This is problematic because such edges are typically really heavy (due to the strong overlap).
-Currently, if the starting or ending indices of an alignment are too close (less than 5) the alignment is ignored.
-Alternatively, we could perform a full global suffix-prefix alignment to keep the edge but typically such edges are not really informative.
 * Make `align.Transcript` a `namedtuple` as well (unless it's becoming a `CffiObject`).
 * An overlap graph must satisfy two consistency criterions: